Floss before brushing

 - Step 3: Gently position the floss in between teeth, flex the floss slightly so it cups around the edge of one tooth in an C like shape.
 Move the floss up and down to get rid of plaque.
 Repeat this for the tooth on the other side of that same gap.

 - Step 4: Repeat this for the tooth on the other side of that same gap.

 - Step 5: Repeat this process for all teeth and gaps in the mouth.

 The following video gives a good representation on how to floss.

 Whilst you are here, why not learn what is the best dental floss?

 So as you can see there are valid arguments for and against.
-But, most dentists irrespective of their personal preference would rather you just floss regularly and thoroughly, whether that is before or after brushing.
+But most dentists, irrespective of their personal preference would rather you just floss regularly and thoroughly regardless of whether that is before or after brushing.

-Too few of the population actually floss properly, thus whether you floss before or after brushing is of less importance to the overall oral health of communities around the world.
+Too few of the population actually clean interdentally properly, thus whether you floss before or after brushing is of less importance to the overall oral health of communities around the world.